11 (+1) things to bring to a retreat in Costa Rica

 This article shows you 11 simple things to bring to a retreat in Costa Rica!

-Throughout the entire year, the sun sets early between 5.00 pm and 6.30 pm.
-In the rainforest, light sources are scarce at night.
-We recommend bringing a headlamp and a couple of extra batteries to make sure you can move around freely during the darker hours of the day, and safely find your way around.
+All year round, the sun sets early, between 5:00 pm and 6:30 pm.
+In the rainforest, nighttime light sources are limited.
+We suggest bringing a headlamp and a few extra batteries to ensure you can navigate freely during the darker hours and safely find your way around.

 3. Clothes you can part with

-Naturally, the forest is home to not only toucans and monkeys, but also a few bugs that can bite.
-Bug spray is quite expensive down here, so we do recommend you to bring your own from home.
-The same goes for sunscreen, if you want to use this type of product.
+The forest naturally hosts not only toucans and monkeys but also some biting insects.
+Bug spray is a bit costly here, so we suggest bringing your own from home.
+The same advice applies to sunscreen if you plan to use it.

 6. Eye-masks and earplugs (for light sleepers)

 The jungle never sleeps; there is a constant soundscape in the background.
 While some people love this (we do), light sleepers might want to bring earplugs from home to drown out the chirping or rain at night.
-As the sun rises early here, you might want to bring an eye mask to sleep a bit longer.
+As the sun rises early, you might want to bring an eye mask to sleep a bit longer.
 Or, if you’re up for an adventure, just leave those things at home and go with the flow of life out here in nature.
+We recommend a sleep schedule from 10pm - 6am.

 7. A water bottle